GIPdA/MemoAladin/README.md

 ## Software

-	You need to add STM32 support to Arduino: https://github.com/rogerclarkmelbourne/Arduino_STM32
+	You need to add STM32 support to Arduino: https://github.com/rogerclarkmelbourne/Arduino_STM32 And this Arduino library: https://github.com/harrisonhjones/LEDEffect

+The board must be flashed with the appropriate bootloader (see the link provided above in Hardware).

 Upload code with Arduino for a STM32F103C8 board, 72MHz.
 No hardware-specific functions are used.
 Nothing else to do, it should work immediately (with the USB fix).